 Pepito has moved to England.
 To help celebrate his birthday, Miss Clavel and the girls pay him a visit.
 When his mother won’t let Pepito keep one of his birthday presents–a horse–Madeline is more than willing to help out.

 It’s hard to think of Mary Poppins and not think of Julie Andrews and Dick Van Dyke.
 But, like a lot of great movies, Mary Poppins was a book first!
-Join in on the fun with your kids and read this wonderful classic set in London!
+Join in on the fun with your kids.
+This is definitely a favorite of our children’s books set in London.

 From the moment Mary Poppins arrives at Number Seventeen Cherry-Tree Lane, everyday life at the Banks house is forever changed.
 It all starts when Mary Poppins is blown by the east wind onto the doorstep of the Banks house.